 - Our Angels Are Different: Physically, they mostly fit the traditional appearance of an angel (young-looking and slender, with wings and a halo, bathed in light), but as said above, Nasse at least doesn't seem to see anything wrong with stealing or even killing people if it's out of retribution.

-- Psycho for Hire: Ryuji and Fuyoko are a pair of psychos who were granted wings to in order to kill the other God candidates.
+- Psycho for Hire: Ryuji and Fuyoko are a pair of psychos who were granted wings in order to kill the other God candidates.

-- Tokyo Is the Center of the Universe: not only are all of the God Candidates from Japan, at least four of them live in Tokyo.
+- Tokyo Is the Center of the Universe: Not only are all of the God Candidates from Japan, at least four of them live in Tokyo.